ChromaticPanic/CGC_Grain_Outcome_Predictions/README.md

     - Assigning entire years of data to a train/test split

 ### 4. Dataset Balancing
 - Upsampling: underrepresented attribute in an unbalanced dataset **gets copied and paired** with multiple splits of the overrepresented attribute
 - Downsampling: overrepresented attribute in an unbalanced dataset has some of its isntances removed
+- Combination method SMOTEENN: **creates new instances** of the underrepresented attribute by using the k nearest neighbours of the existing instances, then **removes instances** of the overrepresented attribute

 ### 5. Categorical Encoding
 - Specifying categorical columns for one hot encoding (**possible class values are turned into boolean features**)